If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 When we look at glucose variability (i.e. standard deviation/average glucose), we see that there is also a negligible correlation between stable blood sugars and a better waist:height ratio, BMI or waking blood sugars.

-The good news though, is that we see a better correlation between pre-meal trigger and waist to height and BMI.
+The good news is, we see a better correlation between pre-meal glucose and waist to height and BMI.
 Rather than worrying so much about your blood sugars after you eat, it seems that people who have a lower blood glucose before they eat tend to have much better metabolic health.

 There is some variability across individuals due to different Personal Fat Thresholds.
-However, when we look at this person by person (e.g. Sue’s data below), we see that a lower premeal glucose trigger before you eat aligns nicely with weight and body fat levels.
+However, when we look at this person by person (e.g. Jane’s data below), we see that a lower premeal glucose trigger before you eat aligns nicely with weight, waist to height and body fat levels.

 Your waking glucose is one of the most reliable indicators of metabolic health and your risk of dying from any cause.